 There are two types of grants under VAPG:

-Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent, or install fixed equipment.
+Among other things, grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent, or install fixed equipment.
 A list of ineligible uses of grant funds is available at 7 CFR Part 4284.926.

 All grant funds must be matched on a 1:1 basis.
 Matching funds may be in the form of cash or eligible in-kind contributions.
 Up to 25 percent of the total project cost, or in other words, up to 50 percent of the match, may come from the farmers’ own time and effort (sometimes known as “sweat equity”) put into the project.
 The other half or more of the match must be in cash.

-By law, there are two 10 percent funding set-aside categories, one for mid-tier value chain projects, and one for projects creating opportunities for beginning, socially disadvantaged, or veteran farmers or ranchers.
+By law, there are two 10 percent funding set-aside categories, one for mid-tier value chain projects, and one for projects that benefit beginning or socially disadvantaged farmers or ranchers.
 The set-asides are intended to ensure that these priorities are more likely to be supported in funded grants.
 Any of these funds that are set-aside but remain unused by June 30 of each year are re-pooled so they can be used to support other grants.

 Additionally, in making grant awards, USDA is required by law to prioritize projects that increase opportunities for (1) small- and medium-sized family farms and ranches, (2) beginning farmers or ranchers, (3) socially disadvantaged farmers or ranchers, and (4) veteran farmers or ranchers.